 Different Thinking Styles

-The previous topic examined the different preferences for action or ideas to guide change.
+The previous topic examined paradigm preferences for action or ideas guide change.
 These differences, which are most marked by comparing the diagonals (see diagram at right), contribute to generating distinctive styles of thinking.

 Thinking styles vary according to the quadrant.
 Antagonism naturally develops between protagonists using different styles, most evidently (but not only) between diagonally-opposite quadrants.